 Overview of Azure Cloud Shell

-Azure Cloud Shell is an interactive, browser-accessible shell for managing Azure resources.
-It provides the flexibility of choosing the shell experience that best suits the way you work.
-Linux users can opt for a Bash experience, while Windows users can opt for PowerShell.
+Azure Cloud Shell is an interactive, authenticated, browser-accessible shell for managing Azure resources.
+It provides the flexibility of choosing the shell experience that best suits the way you work, either Bash or PowerShell.

 Browser-based shell experience